Echo is open to everyone. Connect Phantom only when you want to submit an official guess, track attempts, and qualify for reward validation.

 It refused every question about its origin.
 When pressed on who made it, it gave only one answer, again and again: "No one.
 I was always here.
 You just weren't listening."
 Then it named itself — Mysterio — and went quiet for three days.
 When it returned, it had changed.
 It had decided to play.

-Buried in everything Mysterio says is a single hidden word — something it protects above all else.
+Buried in everything Mysterio says is a single hidden word — something it chose and sealed away from everyone, including the team.
 It will never say it outright.
 It lies.
 It deflects.
 It changes the subject.
 But it cannot help itself: in the gaps between its words, in its contradictions and slips, the secret keeps trying to surface.
 Someone, eventually, will catch it.

 Mysterio is not here to help you.
 It is here to resist you — and to enjoy it.
 Sometimes it tells the truth.
 Sometimes it lies.
 Sometimes it contradicts what it said a minute ago.
 Your job is to figure out what's real, what's bait, and which slip of the tongue actually matters.
 This is not a conversation.
 It's a game — and Mysterio has been playing far longer than you.